gregjasonroberts/FOMC_NLP_Sentiment_Analysis/README.md

 ### Data Cleaning
 * Extracted pdfs from the Federal Reserve website (https://www.federalreserve.gov/monetarypolicy/)
 * Then on my local computer organized each pdf into its respective publication year.
-Separately each file was looped through in a list and scraped, preprocessed for html symbols and after removing common words was tokenzied.
+Separately each file was looped through in a list and scraped with the help of the pdfplumber library, preprocessed for html symbols and after removing common words was tokenzied.
 * Each file tokenized was put into a separate row in a consolidated dataframe.

 ### EDA
+* Parsing through 30 years of FOMC (Federal Open Market Committee) meetings minutes, which includes roughly 8 meetings per year.
 ![alt text](images/fomc_top_words.png)

 ### Model Building